Kimihiro Watanuki: Creation and development

 With the manga xxxHolic being conceptualized as the Clamp manga that would connect to other works produced by them, its authors sought to create a character who would fit into the role of protagonist.
 They initially created Yūko Ichihara; they believed Yūko was so interesting she could be the series' sole main character but felt the need of having an additional.
 Such character would see Yūko's life and could ask her about the supernatural events.
 This led to the creation of Kimihiro Watanuki.
 The dynamic between Yūko and Watanuki was inspired respectively with Doraemon and Nobita Nobi from the manga series Doraemon.
 Unlike Yūko, Watanuki's personality and design were not difficult to write or illustrate by the manga authors.
 He is based on a real beautician the Clamp have not identified.

-A major theme in their series Tsubasa: Reservoir Chronicle, is the use of the people who share the same identity.
 The protagonist of Tsubasa, Syaoran, has his own doppelgänger commonly referred to as "The Other Syaoran", who at the same time is deeply connected with Watanuki for reasons that are revealed late in Tsubasa.
 Across the series, these characters are developed and choose their own paths to establish their own identities.
 The constant interactions between Watanuki and the Other Syaoran were made to build up why both of these characters are important in their respective series as well as to explore more the crossover element Tsubasa has with xxxHolic.
 While the two meet in the first series, they do not have personal conversations until the climax and the sequels through their friends, the two creatures known as Mokona Modokis.

 Anime Director Tsutomu Mizushima of Production I.G referred to Watanuki as his favorite character from the series because of his personality, saying that he identifies with him.
 He also commented on Watanuki's characterisation as having a notable arc while still retaining his attractive design known in Japanese as bishōnen.
 The staff commented that one of the biggest attractions of the series is Watanuki's skills as a chef as they are well-illustrated and well-animated in the anime.
 This is most notable in his new way of acting, resulting in the development of a quieter personality years after Yūko's death.
 Producer Toru Kawaguchi was surprised with Watanuki's development in the narrative despite the difficulties handling his character.
 Voice actress Sayaka Ohara said that thanks to Yūko's teachings about fate, Watanuki could grow up as an individual.